gcovr/gcovr/doc/source/output/coveralls.rst

 The :option:`--coveralls-pretty` option generates an indented JSON output that is easier to read.

+If the given name ends with the suffix ``.gz`` the report is compressed by gzip.

 Keep in mind that the output contains the checksums of the source files.
 If you are using different OSes, the line endings shall be the same.